Why are sessions different this year?

 What is the Rising Leaders program?

 Rising Leaders is an application-based counselor-in-training program.
 This summer, Rising Leaders will have an opportunity to learn valuable skills about programming for youth, develop their own leadership abilities and self-knowledge, and talk about what it means to be a Quaker camp.
-The application for Rising Leaders will become available on Saturday, January 16th and applicants are encouraged to contact Anna at email@example.com directly to express interest.
+The Rising Leaders program for 2021 is currently full, and we are not accepting campers to a waitlist.

 Is the price of camp changing?
 What if my family needs help affording camp?

 For 2021, the cost of camp per camper has increase, due to COVID-specific additions and due to a reduced capacity.
 After careful planning and reflection, we have instated a 12% increase on the daily rate of camp.
 Each session is priced based on the number of days it contains, so longer sessions are more expensive.
 You can see the pricing structure for 2021 camp sessions here.
 Friends Camp is continuing our voluntary three-tiered tuition structure this year, and we ask each family to carefully consider the amount they can contribute for their camper’s session.
-If your family cannot afford the price of camp, we still want you to be here!
-All campers and families are welcome to apply for campership funding.
+If your family cannot afford the price of camp, we still want you to be here and are prepared to help!
+All campers and families are welcome to apply for campership funding, with applications due February 1.

 Won’t a COVID-19 vaccine be available by the summer?
 Is all of this planning overkill?